-Financial Management Code Compliance Self-Assessment 2022/23
+Financial Management Code Compliance Self-Assessment 2024/25

-Ref CIPFA Financial Management Standards Current Status Further Work RAG Status 1.
+Ref cial Management Code Compliance Self-Ass CIPFA Financial Management Standards Current Status Further Work RAG Status 1.
 Re sponsibilities of the Chief Finance Officer (CFO) and Leadership Team • A The leadership team is able to demonstrate that the services provided by the authority provide value for money (VFM) Services use peer reviews incorporating benchmarking to inform opportunities to improve VFM.
 All tenders consider VFM by considering the quality of service and not just price.
 GREEN В The authority complies with the CIPFA "Statement of the Role of the CFO in Local Government" The CFO is qualified accountant with significant experience working as an active member of the leadership team.
-The CFO is a member of Leadership Board and has an influential role with members of the Cabinet, Audit Committee and lead opposition members.
+The CFO is a member of Corporate Management Team and has an influential role with members of the Cabinet, Audit Committee and lead opposition members.
 Role profiles within the finance team have been refreshed to ensure that the team is suitably resourced and fit for purpose.
-GREEN vernance and Financial Management Style 1 = С The Leadership Team demonstrates in its actions and behaviours responsibility for governance and internal control The Statutory Officer Group exists to ensure good governance and internal control, including driving the production of the Annual Governance Statement (AGS) and Action Plan through the completion of Annual Assurance Statements by Leadership Board.
-Embedding the Chief Internal Auditor (role fulfilled by Client Audit Manager through SIAS Partnership) into the Statutory Officers Group.
+GREEN vernance and Financial Management Style 1 С The Leadership Team demonstrates in its actions and behaviours responsibility for governance and internal control The Governance and Risk Group (formerly Statutory Officer Group) exists to ensure good governance and internal control, including driving the production of the Annual Governance Statement (AGS) and Action Plan through the completion of Annual Assurance Statements by Corporate Management Team.
+During 2023/24 a revised terms of reference was agreed to enhance the effectiveness of the group and formally incorporate representation from Internal Audit.
 GREEN D The authority applies the CIPFA/SOLACE "Delivering Good Governance in Local Government: Framework (2016)" Annual Governance Statement (AGS) includes internal audit opinion on effectiveness of internal control environment and systems of internal control.
 The Council updates the Local Code of Governance annually.
-GREEN E The Financial Management style of the authority supports financial sustainability At the core of the Finance Shared Service is a technical accounting team that provides the accounting framework, treasury management function for the organisation.
-The budget setting process and support for strategic financial matters is delivered by the Director of Finance and Head of Finance.
+GREEN Е The Financial Management style of the authority supports financial sustainability At the core of the Finance Shared Service is a technical accounting team that provides the accounting framework, treasury management function for the organisation.
+The budget setting process and support for strategic financial matters is delivered by the Chief Finance Officer.
 The Finance Business Partner team provides dedicated support to Associate Directors and budget managers with financial planning and monitoring.
-During 2022/23, the Finance Business Partnering model will continue to be embedded, further strengthening relationships between finance and services.
+The delegation of budget management responsibility to Service Delivery Leads creates an opportunity to further embed the finance business partnering model.
 GREEN